 You’re It (Aren’t You?)

 Beyond these basic kinds of tag questions, though, there are many other ways of achieving the same (or very similar) result.
-“Don’t you think?” is very common, as are “Right?” and “OK?” and sometimes even “Huh?”
-In certain parts of the U.S., Canada, and England, “Isn’t it?” is shortened to “innit?” and used as an all-purpose tag question, even where the verb doesn’t seem to match, as in “This shirt costs a lot of money, innit?”
+“Don’t you think?” and “You know what I mean?” are common, as are “Right?” and “OK?” and sometimes even “Huh?”
+In certain parts of the United States, Canada, and England, “Isn’t it?” is shortened to “innit?” and used as an all-purpose tag question, even where the verb doesn’t seem to match, as in “This shirt costs a lot of money, innit?”
 But if you think of “innit?” as short for “isn’t it so?” you have a nice parallel to the all-purpose French tag question, which also shows up in English.
 “This foie gras is splendid, n’est-ce pas?”
 And oddly enough, “yes” and “no” can often be used interchangeably to form tag questions.
 “We’re having fun, yes?” means about the same as “We’re having fun, no?”

 Tag Questions Have Many Uses (Don’t They?)

 What I have always found most interesting about tag questions is their many and varied uses.
 Ostensibly they are questions that seek agreement or disagreement with whatever the original statement was, but more often than not, they are used for reasons other than gathering information.
 In some regional dialects of English, tag questions occur quite frequently—every few sentences or so—with the net effect of softening the overall impact of the speaker’s statements.
 In other words, tag questions can make speech sound more polite or deferential by implicitly suggesting, “I could be wrong about this; what do you think?”
 This is also one of the functions of the Canadian “eh”—just as a Canadian will often say “Sorry!” if you step on his toes, frequent use of “eh” can serve the social purpose of limiting one’s impression of self-importance.